thamara/cppcon-2022-schedule-assistant/README.md

 IMPORTANT: Make sure you select your timezone first.
 The extension infers that the selection for the timezone is the same default timezone you have on Google Calendar.

+To import the CSV into Google Calendar, go to Settings > Import and Export and select the csv file.

 ### Installing

 1. Clone the repository